 Waxing Lyrical with Reginald Hudlin’s ‘Daisy Age’ Classic

-It’s a crude term used to describe films that featured prominently black characters, usually set within a specific, limited geographical area or social setting that serves to define the significance of what is happening around them.
+The late 80s/early 90s saw an explosion of films that, at the time, were loosely referred to as urban or ‘Hood’ movies’.
+It was a crude term used to describe films that featured prominently black characters, usually set within a specific, limited geographical area or social setting that serves to define the significance of what is happening around them.
 Whether this be drug trafficking in New Jack City, gang or turf warfare in Menace II Society, the simmering racial tension surrounding Do the Right Thing or everyday life in the ghetto, portrayed so honestly, brutally and tragically in Boyz ‘N the Hood.
-Fuelled by the rising popularity of hip-hop and featuring some of the more prominent and streetwise stars of the genre (Ice T, Ice Cube and Tupac Shakur all landing starring roles), the films drew inspiration from real life issues that affected contemporary ‘black’ America.
-To white audiences the films offered a tantalising glimpse into what must have looked like a different world, where priority was given to simply getting by and surviving the day.
+Fuelled by the rising popularity of hip-hop and featuring some of the more prominent and streetwise stars of the genre (Ice T, Ice Cube and Tupac Shakur all landing starring roles), those films drew inspiration from real life issues that affected contemporary ‘black’ America.
+To white audiences they offered a tantalising glimpse into what must have looked like a different world, where priority was given to simply getting by and surviving the day.

 Many of these films were undeniably powerful and effective, throwing a torch on everyday problems that were a world away from middle class white America.
 What they rarely showed ‒ other than to allow us to connect and sympathise with certain characters ‒ was the simple act of having fun, something we can all relate to.
 Sure, there are moments in Do the Right Thing, such as the scene where some of the characters try to cool down by letting off the fire hydrant, but this is quickly followed by a white cop threatening to bust some heads.
 Early in Boyz ‘N the Hood we’re introduced to the characters letting their hair down at a barbecue where they play cards, crack jokes, but as soon as Tre leaves the party he’s confronted by some hoods in a car.
 Such moments of levity lend further significance to the tragic, beginning a downward spiral that builds you up to knock you down.
 The message seems to be that yes, you can have fun, but it won’t end well for you, and the best you can hope for is surviving the end credits.